v-rajagt/IntuneDocs/intune/protect/windows-hello.md

    - **Remember PIN history**:

      Restricts the reuse of previously used PINs.
-By default, the last 5 PINs cannot be reused.
+By default, the last 5 PINs can't be reused.

    - **Allow biometric authentication**: